kkapre/Deep-Learning-EEG/README.md

 Can be done on Linux with

-'sudo apt-get install git-lfs'
+'''sudo apt-get install git-lfs
-'git lfs install'
+'git lfs install'''